Per hour rate and includes all fuel, oil, etc.

 You can fly at night, carry passengers, and fly just about anywhere in the world.
 However, you can not fly for hire or go near or in clouds.

 All students are not required to carry rental insurance however it is recommended.
-If you are a private pilot and want to rent the aircraft without an instructor, you must have at least a $35,000 renters insurance policy.
+If you are a private pilot and want to rent the aircraft without an instructor, you must have a renters Insurance policy with at least $50,000 hull value coverage.

 Everyone learns at their own pace.
 The link below provides a breakdown of the cost based on the minimum required flight time.
 Keep in mind, the national average is 60 flight hours for the private pilots license.